simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To change a member's role:

-1. Click or tap on a group chat.
+1. Tap or click on a group chat.
-2. Click or tap on your group's name at the top of the screen to view the list of members.
+2. Tap or click on your group's name at the top of the screen to view the list of members.
-3. Click or tap on a member to view their info.
+3. Tap or click on a member to view their info.
 4. From the **Change role** dropdown, change the member's role to one of the following options:
    - `observer`
    - `member`